Current Openings

 Desired Skills/Competencies

-- Ability to use necessary tools and machines
+- Mechanically minded, including ability to use necessary tools and machines

 - Minimum high school degree required

-- Required: Must be able to pass a comprehensive background check and substance screening.
+- Required: must have a current driver’s license and be able to pass a comprehensive background check and substance screening.

 All candidates must be able to pass a comprehensive background check and substance screening.